Medical Policy: 02.01.51

 Perianal Electrical Nerve Stimulation

 Electrical stimulation with a non-implantable stimulator is delivered generally by anal probes connected to an external pulse generator.
 The electrical stimulation is controlled via a probe wired to a device.
 A variation in the amplitude and frequency of the electrical pulse is used to mimic and stimulate the different physiologic mechanisms of the voiding response, depending on the type of etiology of incontinence.
+The Urgent PC Neuromodulation System is not FDA-cleared for the treatment of fecal incontinence.
+The company’s website states that the treatment can be used for this condition and that the recommended initial course of treatment includes 12 weekly sessions.
+In February 2014, the InTone®MV (InControl Medical, Brookfield, WI), a nonimplantable device that provides electrical stimulation and/or biofeedback via manometry, was cleared by FDA.
+The device is intended for the treatment of male and female urinary and fecal incontinence.

 Posterior tibial nerve stimulation (PTNS)